Buddhism in Ariyalur – a Land of Ancient Viharas

 The Buddha statue is quite damaged and belongs to around the 10th-11th century.
 Only the upper part of the statue is unearthed.
 That is around 2.5 ft in height.

 Another Buddha statue is from Elaiyur village in Ariyalur district.
 This statue too is presently kept in the Chennai Museum.
 It is about 5ft in height.
 Archeologists estimate this to be from the 11th Century.

-Two Buddha statues from Keelakolathur village in Ariyalur district, Tamil Nadu, are presently in Gangaikonda Cholapuram Museum.
+A Buddha statue from Keelakolathur village in Ariyalur district, Tamil Nadu, is presently in Gangaikonda Cholapuram Museum.

 Also see Buddhism in Thanjavur and Kumbakonam in Ancient Days and Buddhism in Tiruchirappalli – Place of an Ancient Vihara for other places of Buddhist importance around Ariyalur.

 - Putheri (Buddheri) – The Southern most Stupa of Ancient India - January 19, 2023